Comprehensive Large Group Health Insurance Solutions for Businesses

 Kaiser Permanente

-An experienced company for large group coverage, Kaiser boasts over 12.5 million members and 724 medical facilities around the country.
+An experienced company for large team coverage, Kaiser boasts over 12.5 million members and 724 medical facilities around the country.
 They have a dedicated team in most states to offer coverage for employees at nominal premiums.

 Pros